 Take Drift’s Conversational AI.
 Based on patented technology, our AI-powered chatbots engage and qualify your site visitors at all hours of the day, in multiple languages.
-They allow salespeople to book meetings while they sleep, help customers find the self-service resources they need, and navigate buyers seamlessly through a website – all via an AI-powered bot.
+They allow salespeople to book meetings while they sleep, help customers find the self-service resources they need, and navigate buyers seamlessly through a website.
+A win-win-win.

 Forbes contributor Daniel Newman explained perfectly why AI-powered chat plays to our culture of convenience (and the massive opportunity it holds):

 “The first thing I do when I hit a snag on most websites is search for the “chat now” button.
 Yes, I know I will most likely be talking to a robot.
 But, as long as they answer my question quickly, I’ll leave a happy customer.”